Lift Up Your Voice to End Homelessness

 What is Lift Up Your Voice?

 Lift Up Your Voice to End Homelessness (LUYV) is a grassroots advocacy program founded by the Unitarian Universalist Church of Ventura.
 We are building a diverse coalition of people from all walks of life who are committed to preventing and ending homelessness while increasing the overall leadership capacity in Ventura.
 We work with the homeless community, social service organizations, and government officials to ensure that the needs and interests of people experiencing homelessness are not only heard but form the basis of services and policies.
 We also provide direct support to the homeless community, through our support of programs like Safe Sleep, the Homelessness Prevention Fund, River Haven, Home to Stay, and many others.
 Our goal is to break open hearts and awaken compassion in all of us for those who do not have a clean and safe place to sleep.

-Led by Acting Director, Darryl Marquez, LUYV Steering Committee members include Kappy Paulson, Kathy Powell, Nancy Mauthe, Rob Gibson, and Trina Hollander, and many others in Ventura who are committed to Ending Homelessness.
+Led by Acting Director, Kathy Powell, LUYV Steering Committee members include Kappy Paulson, Nancy Mauthe, Rob Gibson, and Trina Hollander, and many others in Ventura who are committed to Ending Homelessness.

 Lift Up Your Voice offers a variety of Action Opportunities for you to get involved with ending homelessness in Ventura.
 Join with Lift Up Your Voice to End Homelessness of Facebook!
 For more information on how to get involved, call (805) 644-3898 Ext.
 101

 Children and Families Who Are Homeless